derektan95/robotics-software-engineer-udacity-nanodegree/projects/monte_carlo_localization_project/catkin_ws/src/pgm_map_creator/README.md

 ## Usage

+### Required Packages
+We need libignition-math2-dev and protobuf-compiler to compile the map creator:
+`sudo apt-get install libignition-math2-dev protobuf-compiler`

 ### Add the package to your workspace
 0. Create a catkin workspace
 1. Clone the package to the src folder